Automotive industry challenge: proving ROI for a social intranet

 Organizations have to be flexible, and need engaged employees.
 Insight in social-intranet activities that benefit Employee Engagement simplifies strategic decision making.
 Without data, you’re just guessing.
 Reporting on your activities becomes easier.
 Who are the top contributors in the organization?
 What type of news works, and what doesn’t?
 Which Channels are the most popular?
-A best-in-class social intranet platform will always be able to show you this.
+Best-in-class social intranet platforms will always be able to show you this.

 Talent-turnover is higher than ever before.
 There are more jobs and opportunities lurking around the corner too.
 No matter how great your HR department is, the threat of losing “that one key employee”, even in large organizations, is ever present.
 So what happens when that person walks out the door?
 Does their knowledge go with them?
 On average it costs a company $15.000 when an employee leaves.
 Creating a knowledge archive reduces that cost significantly.
 Hi there, social intranet!
 Before that key-employee leaves, ask him to write “How-to” articles on his most important tasks, and see if he can’t share his knowledge in weekly “Ask Me Anything” (AMA) sessions in a dedicated social-intranet Channel.
 Bonus points: that information can later be found with “search”.